 - If you travel with an assistance animal, you can take it on the flight with you.
 However, you must follow the rules for pet travel and ensure that your assistance animal is microchipped and has had all necessary vaccinations.

 - Make sure you take with you any prescription or over-the-counter medication that you may need on your holiday, as you may not be able to obtain it once you are abroad.
-If you're travelling within Europe, apply for a European Health Insurance Card (EHIC) which will cover you for most medical treatment you might need.
 It's also a good idea to arrange travel insurance in case of any emergencies.

 - Consider booking with a travel operator that specialises in accessible holidays.
 They will be able to find you accessible and disability-friendly destinations and hotels, and ensure your trip goes smoothly.
 Many also provide care holidays (sometimes called respite holidays) which include additional services such as 24-hour carers for people with disabilities.